 Emergency and Expedited matters should continue to be e-filed with the Clerk and sent to the Court, via the Division 3 e-mail, for review and consideration.
 Emergency and expedited hearings may occur in-person or by telephone, as directed by the Court.
 All evidence must be provided to the opposing party and the Court at least 24 hours prior to the telephonic hearing as set forth herein.

 Non-essential proceedings that require in-person court appearances will need to be rescheduled by the scheduling party for a time when normal operations have resumed.
 Non-essential proceedings that require in-person court appearances and that were scheduled by the court will be rescheduled by the court for a time when normal operations have resumed.

-Cancellations: If the Movant intends to cancel a hearing that is set to be heard on or before April 17, 2020, the Movant should send an e-mail to the Division 3 e-mail, with other parties copied, confirming that the hearing is cancelled.
+If the Movant intends to cancel a hearing that is set to be heard, the Movant should send an e-mail to the Division 3 e-mail, with other parties copied, confirming that the hearing is cancelled.
 The Movant should prepare and e-file a Notice of Cancellation with the Clerk of Court and send copies to the parties.

-Evidentiary hearings: For matters that are set for an evidentiary hearing on or before April 17, 2020, the Movant should send an e-mail to the Division 3 e-mail, with other parties copied, to ask if the court will hear the matter telephonically.
-It would be helpful if the Notice of Hearing and Motion are attached to the e-mail.
+For evidentiary hearings, the Movant should send an e-mail to the Division 3 e-mail, with other parties copied, to ask if the court will hear the matter via Zoom.
+It would be helpful to the Court if the Motion is attached to the e-mail.
 If another party objects to hearing the Motion by Zoom, written objections should be provided to the Court with other parties copied.
-If the Court agrees to hear the matter telephonically, the Movant should follow the Zoom Protocols below.
+If the Court agrees to hear the matter via Zoom, the parties should follow the Zoom Protocols below.
 There are additional pre-hearing and post-hearing requirements for evidentiary hearings.
 Please see Zoom Protocols, below.

 Uncontested/Stipulated Final Hearings